Skip to main content

 Growth Hormone Peptide Therapy

 Peptides such as Sermorelin, Ipamorelin, and CJC-1295 function as growth hormone-releasing hormone (GHRH) analogs or secretagogues, stimulating the pituitary gland to produce and release more endogenous growth hormone.
-This increase in (GH) and subsequent insulin-like growth factor 1 (IGF-1) can have broad metabolic effects.
+This increase in growth hormone (GH) and subsequent insulin-like growth factor 1 (IGF-1) can have broad metabolic effects.

 • Insulin Sensitivity ∞ Elevated GH and IGF-1 levels can influence glucose metabolism.
 Individuals with pre-existing conditions like type 2 diabetes or insulin resistance, who are already on medications such as metformin or insulin, require vigilant monitoring of blood glucose levels.
 The introduction of growth hormone-releasing peptides might necessitate adjustments in their conventional anti-diabetic medication dosages to prevent hypoglycemia or hyperglycemia.